 Some users may be unable to upload files to Google Drive via the web interface on a Windows 11/10 PC.
 This is primarily because the web version of Google Drive is more susceptible to upload issues.
-In this post, we will explore a couple of possible remedies to this issue.
+This post will explore a couple of possible remedies to this issue.

 Unable to upload files to Google Drive

-The recommended troubleshooting to this issue is listed as follows:
+The recommended troubleshooting for this issue is listed as follows:

 - Disconnect and Reconnect Google Account.